rnjhnd/java-design-patterns-portfolio/01-solid-design-principles/order-management-system/README.md

 ### Basic Usage

-The main application (`OrderTest.java`) demonstrates how to use the SOLID-based system:
+The main application (`OrderTest.java`) demonstrates how to use the SOLID design principles:

 ```java
 // Create concrete implementations